About Sexual Violence and Exploitation

 - Sexual assault only occurs when someone physically forces another person into sexual activity or when someone pursues sexual activity with another person is passed out from alcohol.

-- Sexist, homophobic language, and sexual harassment normalize other forms of violence like sexual assault and rape.
+- Sexist, homophobic language, and sexual harassment normalize other forms of violence like sexual assault.

 - It is on both/ all partners to ensure that their partner(s) is consents.
 If they have any reason to be unsure, they must ASK.